 You can air dribble a ball after touching the center of the ball, but you’ll quickly find out you don’t have ‘true’ possession of it.
 You’ll only be able to hit it in one direction – straight and forward.
 This makes your shot easier to predict than it is to control.

 It’s easier to control the ball if you catch it while it still has upward momentum; otherwise, you’ll risk spiking the ball away.
-The ball will also gradually lose velocity, so the earlier you can reach it, the more likely you are to maintain control after boosting to catch up to it.
+The ball also gradually loses velocity.
+If you reach the ball earlier, you’re more likely to maintain control after boosting to catch up.

 This doesn’t necessarily mean tapping your boost button like you’re mashing a button in a Mario Party minigame.